-Looking for vegan Thanksgiving sides?
-This yukon gold potato gratin with cashew béchamel and shiitake mushrooms is sure to please everyone at your table.
+Looking for vegan Thanksgiving recipes?
+This creamy and comforting vegan potato gratin with cashew béchamel will be adored by everyone at your table.

 - ¾ cup raw cashews

 - ¾ teaspoon fine sea salt, divided

 - 2 tablespoons plus 1 teaspoon extra virgin olive oil, divided

 - 1/2 teaspoon dried rosemary

 - 2 tablespoons nutritional yeast, divided